soda-mpc/soda-contracts/README.md

 * Script: The script named run_private_erc20, available in both Python and JavaScript, is provided to run the example.
 The run_private_erc20 script is designed to demonstrate the functionality of ERC20 tokens within the system.
 It includes functionalities such as transferring tokens, approving token transactions, and checking token balances.

-* Execution: Navigate to the main directory (Devnet) and run the appropriate command depending on the language choice:
+* Execution: Navigate to the main directory (soda-contracts) and run the appropriate command depending on the language choice:

     ```bash
     python3 -m examples.scripts.python.run_private_erc20